Almarch/pygotchi/README.md

 ## 3. Use from Python

-The package binds a `Tama` Python class to Tamalib.
+The package binds a `Tama` Python class to TamaLIB.
 It is thus possible to interact directly with it once the package has been installed.

 ### 3.1.
 Launch the emulation